More about Google Cloud Migration

 What Is the Google Cloud Storage Transfer Service?

-The Google Cloud Storage Transfer service is a built-in feature from Google Cloud Storage, GCP’s object storage service.
+Google Cloud offers different data transfer solutions and services.
+One of these services is Google Cloud Storage Transfer service, a built-in feature from Google Cloud Storage and GCP’s object storage service.
 It enables the capability to create and process transfer operations to the GCP Storage service in a fully managed and serverless way, without the need for any custom code or infrastructure.
 It provides options for both one-time and scheduled recurring transfers.

-This powerful service makes the migration to Google Cloud Storage much faster and decreases the operational overhead.
-By supporting multiple sources of data such as Amazon S3 or Azure Blob, an HTTP/HTTPS location, or a Google Cloud Storage bucket, it provides a lot of flexibility.
-For users who are in AWS now but are switching to a deployment in Google Cloud, the Cloud Storage Transfer Service is an optimal tool to use.
+This powerful service makes migrating to Google Cloud Storage much faster and decreases the operational overhead.
+By supporting multiple sources of data such as Amazon S3 or Azure Blob, HTTP/HTTPS locations, or Google Cloud Storage buckets, it provides a lot of flexibility.
+For users who are comparing AWS, Azure, and Google Cloud hands on, the Cloud Storage Transfer Service is an optimal tool to use.

 How to Transfer Data to Google Cloud Storage Using the Cloud Storage Transfer Service

 To get started with the Google Cloud Storage Transfer Service and initiate the transfer of data, we will need to have a couple of things in place.
 In addition to a Linux server with our files stored in it, we will need to make those files available via HTTP/HTTPS to be able to transfer them using Google Storage Transfer.

 Our first step is to make your source files available via the internet.